dennyshin/project_circuitSNP/README.md

 ## dsQTL data preparation and analysis

 With a fully trained and defined model, dsQTLprep.py and dsQTLeval.py can perform the variant effect analysis on a desired set of data.
 New instances would be generated and saved.
-Finally, the model's variant instance predictions will be saved and it will also report a "isdsQTL" indicating 1 if it is predicted to be and "0" otherwise.
+Finally, the model's variant instance predictions will be saved and it will also report a "isdsQTL" indicating "1" if it is predicted to be and "0" otherwise.
 Note that if isdsQTL = 1, this means that the model has predicted that the SNP is a circuitSNP.

 #### dsQTLprep.py

+dsQTLprep.py generates the pair of variant instances.
+As long as the appropriate region, motif, training instances and dsQTL label files are given, the script is fairly autonomous.
+It will generate a single file at the end that can be parsed into dsQTLeval.py for the final analysis

 #### dsQTLeval.py

+dsQTLeval.py is fairly strict in use case.
+There is not much to customise other than the file directories.
+As long as the file outputted by dsQTLprep.py and the path to the saved model is given, the script takes care of the predictions.
+The final outputs are saved and can be evaluated in the results/ directory.